-From Code to Monitoring: My FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)
+From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

-In this complete beginner guide, I walk through my FastAPI calculator project end to end: coding, testing, CI with Jenkins and GitHub Actions, and monitoring with Prometheus and Grafana.
+A practical, beginner-friendly walkthrough of a complete FastAPI DevOps workflow: clean code, layered testing, CI with Jenkins and GitHub Actions, and runtime monitoring with Prometheus and Grafana.

 Repository: fastapi-calculator-devops-pipeline